 (a) the Supplier shall without limiting its other rights or remedies have the right to suspend performance of the Services until the Customer remedies the Customer Default, and to rely on the Customer Default to relieve it from the performance of any of its obligations to the extent the Customer Default prevents or delays the Supplier’s performance of any of its obligations;

-(b) the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations as set out in this clause 03;
+(b) the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations due to the customers default;

 (c) the Customer shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.

-4.5.
-Where any valid claim in respect of any of the materials which is based on any defect in the quality or condition of the materials is notified to the Supplier in accordance with these conditions, the Supplier shall be entitled to repair or replace the materials (or the part in question) free of charge or, at the Suppliers sole discretion, refund to the customer the price (or a proportionate part of the price) and the Supplier shall have no further liability to the customer.
+4.4 Where any valid claim in respect of any of the materials which is based on any defect in the quality or condition of the materials is notified to the Supplier in accordance with these conditions, the Supplier shall be entitled to repair or replace the materials (in question) free of charge or, at the Suppliers sole discretion, refund to the customer the price (or a proportionate part of the price) and the Supplier shall have no further liability to the customer.